CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ## Further Work
 * Heavily optimize the performance with a special focus on reducing branch divergence
 * Refactoring the code to be more structured and less haphazard
-* Changing the option toggles from `#define` macros to booleans so changing does not require lengthy recompilation
+* Changing the option toggles from `#define` macros to Booleans so changing does not require lengthy recompilation
 * Dive deeper into PBR to make everything look cooler like making the coppery parts shinier in a realistic way that is not just sidestepping the material behaviors
-* Learn about the disney BSDF and the GGX equation
+* Learn about the Disney BSDF and the GGX equation
 * How to interpolate normals from a tangent space normal map
+    * Refactor with separate position, normal, uv, index, etc. buffers rather than cramming everything into triangle
+    * use gltf to load instead of obj
+    * mikktspace algorithm
 * Support for multiple mesh importing

 ## Other